AgnieszkaMucha/ParticlePhysics/index.md

 HEP analysis usually require [ROOT framework](https://root.cern/).
 You can use ROOT on Windows but I strongly discourage you from doing this.
 Instead you can either:
 - use our group server `lhcbd1` (access through taurus), see [here](lhcbd1.md)
 - use your personal computer with VM and install ROOT, see [here](https://root.cern/install/)
-- upload our VM and become a happy user of well-configured VM, ROOT and conda application [description](https://indico.fis.agh.edu.pl/event/1/contributions/88/attachments/62/102/Hands-on-WorkEnv.pdf), [Ubuntu VM from AGH Google Suite](https://drive.google.com/file/d/1fCczgh12l2z8Af-JJszyJlv-Tt14365z/view)
+- upload our VM and become a happy user of well-configured VM, ROOT and conda application: [description](https://indico.fis.agh.edu.pl/event/1/contributions/88/attachments/62/102/Hands-on-WorkEnv.pdf), [Ubuntu VM from AGH Google Suite](https://drive.google.com/file/d/1fCczgh12l2z8Af-JJszyJlv-Tt14365z/view)

 ### ROOT
  You can find a plethora of ROOT tutorials.
 Let's start with [ROOT - basis]()